-2020 Evidence of Coverage for VIVA MEDICARE Select Chapter 4.
+2021 Evidence of Coverage for VIVA MEDICARE Select Chapter 4.
 Medical Benefits Chart (what is covered and what you pay)

-Services that are covered for you What you must pay when you get these services Hospice care (continued) Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit. • \$0 for the one time hospice consultation service.
+Services that are covered for you What you must pay when you get these services Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
+Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit. • \$0 for the one-time hospice consultation service.
 Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B. Requires prior authorization (approval in advance) to be covered.
 Other vaccines if you are at risk and they meet Medicare Part B coverage rules.
 Requires prior authorization (approval in advance) to be covered.
 There is no coinsurance, copayment, or deductible for the pneumonia, influenza, and Hepatitis B vaccines.